Things are out of control at home.

 The days are long and challenging.
 Emotions run high.
 Tempers flare, you bump up against your child’s emotions, and you lose control.
 Sometimes, things are so intense that it feels like you won’t make it until bedtime intact.
 You’re worried, frustrated, and even feel like life is devoid of meaning at times.

-ABC Skills fall under the Emotion Regulation module of DBT.
-They help us reduce our vulnerability to what DBT refers to as “emotion mind.”
-They help us maintain better control of our feelings and behavior and are part of the foundation for building a life worth living.
+ABC PLEASE falls under the Emotion Regulation module of DBT.
+These skills help us reduce our vulnerability to what DBT refers to as “emotion mind.”
+While we can’t necessarily avoid emotional triggers, we can reduce our sensitivity to them.
+ABC PLEASE skills help us maintain better control of our feelings and behavior and are part of the foundation for building a life worth living.

-While ABC Please might sound like a preschool lesson, these skills are for you, the overtired, frustrated parent who needs help managing their emotions.
-We can teach ABC Skills to our kids, too, but it’s important that we use them first to lay the groundwork for improved emotion regulation in the home.
+While ABC PLEASE might sound like a preschool lesson, these skills are for you, the overtired, frustrated parent who needs help managing their emotions.
+We can teach ABC PLEASE skills to our kids, too, but it’s important that we use them first to lay the groundwork for improved emotion regulation in the home.

 So what are they?